tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 | Single Record Test CSV file | TBD | [Single Record Tests in CSV](../../dist/bdqtest_singlerecord_tests_current.csv) | CSV file listing just the Single Record Tests. |
 | Multi Record Test CSV file | TBD | [Multi Record Tests in CSV](../../dist/bdqtest_multirecord_tests_current.csv) | CSV file listing just the Multi Record Tests. |

-### 1.4 Status of the Content of this Document
+### 1.4 Status of the Content of this Document (normative)

-Section 1 is non-normative.

-Parts of section 2 are normative.

-Section 3 is normative.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

-Any sentence or phrase beginning with "For example" or "e.g." is non-normative.
+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

-Section 4 is non-normative.

-Section 5 is non-normative.

-### 1.5 RFC 2119 key words
+### 1.5 RFC 2119 key words (normative)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-### 1.6 Namespace Abbreviations
+### 1.6 Namespace Abbreviations (non-normative)

 The following namespace abbreviations are used in this document: